tourstream/tstr-crs-adapter/README.md

 ## Debugging

-Sadly the debugging in some CRS is not possible but the adapter nevertheless provides some debugging output - either you set the adapter option `.debug` to `true` or you add the parameter "debug" to your URL.
+Sadly debugging in some CRS is not possible but the adapter nevertheless provides some debugging output - either you set the adapter option `.debug` to `true` or you add the parameter "debug=1" to your URL.
 It will open an extra window for debug outputs.
+The other way around you can also prevent that the debug window is opened - via URL parameter "debug=0".
+The URL parameter has precedence before the adapter option.

 ### How to test ...